 If you only have 1 hour to get up, get everyone ready, and leave the house every morning, you can’t fit 1.5 hours’ worth of stuff into that time frame.
 It doesn’t work.
 You’re setting yourself up for failure.
 You still do it because you are trying to overachieve and you think if you just worked faster, you could make this happen, but it won’t happen.
 Don’t try it.
 Believe me, I’m preaching to the choir with this tip.

 Check your daily calendar

 Check your calendar to see what appointments you have scheduled for the day.
 That way they aren’t a surprise.
 You can see them coming and don’t have to flip out when you see your phone notification pop up for the appointment.
 Just glance at it really quick before you leave the house.

 Setting up your morning for success is so important.
 It can really tell the tone of the entire day.
 When your morning is messy, so is your day.
 You can have a more successful morning with just a few new steps and habits at a time.
 Go easy on yourself and don’t let perfection get in the way.
 You’ve got this, Mama!!
 I know you can do it.

-You can grab the free 30 Minutes to a More Successful Morning Checklist HERE or using the sign-up box below.
+You can grab the free No-Rush Morning Checklist HERE or using the sign-up box below.
 It’s totally free and is a game-changer to your morning routine!!